hashicorp/terraform-plugin-sdk/.github/CONTRIBUTING.md

- - [ ] **Search for possible duplicate suggestions**: It's helpful to keep suggestions consolidated to one thread, so do a quick search on existing
+ - [ ] **Search for possible duplicate suggestions**: It's helpful to keep suggestions consolidated to one thread, so do a quick search on existing issues to check if anybody else has suggested the same thing.
+You can scope searches by the label `documentation` to help narrow things down.

-	@@ -81,6 +81,8 @@ type.
+ - [ ] **Describe the questions you're hoping the documentation will answer**:
-   "how do servers' schemas get merged?" in mind.
+   It's very helpful when writing documentation to have specific questions like "how do I implement a default value?" in mind.
 This helps us ensure the documentation is targeted, specific, and framed in a useful way.

  - [ ] **Contribute**: This repository contains the markdown files that generate versioned documentation for [terraform.io/plugin/sdkv2](https://www.terraform.io/plugin/sdkv2).
 Please open a pull request with documentation changes.
 Refer to the [website README](../website/README.md) for more information.